This leaflet provides brief information about common childhood infections and whether or not children should go to school, etc.

 |5 days from the onset of rash.||Traditionally excluded until all lesions are crusted but no transmission recorded after day 5.|

-Contacts with a weak immune system need prevention.
+Contacts with a weak immune system or who are pregnant should receive preventative treatment.

 Mean = 8